FinnB24/bluesky_follower_block/README.md

 5. **Block Accounts**
    - Specify the number of accounts to block (between 1 and 100).
    - Click "Block Selected Handles" to block them.
 Blocked profiles are removed from `found_handles.txt` and added to `blocked_handles.txt`.

+  (Both .txt files will be automatically created)

 ---